Problem:

-The client experienced a failover event in their PostgreSQL cluster managed by Patroni, between 01:00 AM and 02:00 AM on May 23, 2025.
+The client experienced a failover event in their PostgreSQL cluster managed by Patroni, between 01:00 and 02:00 AM.

 Initial logs from PostgreSQL (postgresql-Fri-00.log and postgresql-Fri-01.log) revealed regular query activity.
 This included frequent queries from monitoring tools (pg_stat_all_tables, pg_locks, etc.), checkpoint logging, and client connection messages.
 There were no immediate signs of crash or shutdown events (PANIC, FATAL, or database system is shutting down), nor evidence of role transitions.